Donald Trump drops plan to host G7 at his own Doral golf resort in Miami | DW | 20.10.2019

-The US president backtracked on a plan announced just days earlier to host the G7 summit at Trump-owned resort in Miami.
-Critics had pounced saying that the president sought to enrich himself by hosting foreign leaders.
+The US president backtracked on a plan announced just days earlier to host the G7 summit at a Trump-owned resort in Miami.
+Critics asserted that the president sought to enrich himself by hosting foreign leaders.

 US President Donald Trump on Saturday abandoned plans to host the next G7 summit at his own golf resort in Florida after coming under fire from Democrats as well as Republicans and other critics who said he sought to personally profit from his presidency.